The social kiss “hello” between friends seems such an innocuous social moment, but it can be fraught with real danger.

-What’s nearly as bad as a left/right mix up is somebody throwing the dummy.
-They let you think they are going to the left and then they do a little Johnathan Thurston shuffle at the last second, which makes you think they are swapping to the right.
-It throws the rhythm out altogether and can ruin the moment entirely.
+Then, they suddenly do a subtle little hesitant-shimmy at the last second, thereby interrupting the coming-in-for-a-kiss body movement, which makes you think momentarily, that they are swapping at this late stage, to the right.
+It throws the rhythm out altogether and can be a disaster.

-If you’re kissing a new friend or an acquaintance, hands are only permitted to make contact with the shoulder and upper arm.
-But with a good friend, it is permissible to put your hands on their waist or even lower-back (then of course women worry you’ll think they’re fat if you put your hand on that waist area where most normal people carry a little bit of beef.
+If you’re kissing a relatively new friend, hands are only permitted to make contact with the shoulder and at best, the upper-arm.
+But with a really close friend it is permissible to put your hands on their waist.
+Or if it’s not permissible, and they aren’t quite as close a friend as you thought, she’ll let you know I’m sure.
+Be advised no matter who the old friend is, women will always worry you’ll think they’re fat if you put your hand on that waist area where most normal people carry a little bit of beef.

-There can NEVER be any lip-to-lip contact.
-If your lips end up somehow pursed against your friends, even if it was due to an unavoidable left/right mix-up, then you are saying “I want you“.
-This is quite often frowned upon by the kissee and possibly their spouse standing next to them.
+There can never be any incidental lip-to-lip contact.
+If your lips end up somehow pursed against your friends, even if it was due to an unavoidable left/right, throw-the-dummy mix-up, then you are pretty much saying “I want you.
+Any chance?”
+This is quite often frowned upon by the person you are kissing and possibly their spouse standing next to them.

 THE LIP ON CHEEK PAUSE

 Once your lips hit the Hornswood cheek, you must then decide how quickly to withdraw.
 Sometimes you hang around there for a full second, but other times you are in and out faster than an irate cobra striking at an annoying little mongoose.
 However, despite the importance of the length of the lip-on-cheek pause, there’s no way of predicting how long the other person is expecting you to hang around there.